dushaobindoudou/mcp-wallet/README.md

 # MCP Wallet

-A comprehensive Web3 wallet SDK based on the MCP (Model-Context-Protocol) for interacting with Ethereum and other EVM-compatible blockchains.
+A comprehensive Web3 wallet SDK based on the MCP (Model-Context-Protocol) for interacting with Monad and other EVM-compatible blockchains.
 This library provides a secure, feature-rich wallet implementation that can be integrated into any JavaScript/TypeScript application or used directly with AI assistants that support MCP.

 [中文文档](./README.zh-CN.md) |  [MCP Integration Guide](./docs/MCP-INTEGRATION.md)